higoka/habbo-downloader/README.md

 ### Requirements
 - PHP

-*The recommended version is PHP 7 or higher.*
+NOTE: *The recommended version is PHP 7 or higher.*

 ### Setup
 Download or clone this repository and extract it.
 Using your terminal, navigate inside the folder.